mmgalushka/squids/docs/index.md

 ## Capability

-This project gives you the following capabilities:
+This project gives you the following capabilities

 * [Generate synthetic dataset in CSV and COCO formats](generator.md);
 * [Transform dataset in either format to TFRecords](transformer.md);